When can I sue for a drowning accident in Las Vegas?

 - Failure to administer appropriate first aid or to call 9-1-1 after a drowning.

-To learn about a property owner’s obligations to keep his or her property safe, please read our article on premises liability in Nevada.3
+To learn about a property owner’s obligations to keep their property safe, please read our article on premises liability in Nevada.3

-See our related articles, Injured in a swimming pool in Las Vegas?
-5 parties you can sue, boating accidents in Lake Mead and water park injuries in Nevada.
+See our related articles, Statute of limitations in Nevada personal injury cases, Injured in a swimming pool in Las Vegas?
+5 parties you can sue, Boating accidents in Lake Mead, Water park injuries in Nevada, and Nevada swimming pool accident laws.

 Legal References: